nodeschool/sanfrancisco/README.md

 ## Contributing to the website

-The website is just basic HTML, CSS and JavaScript.
+The website is static HTML, CSS and JavaScript.
 It runs on [GitHub Pages](https://pages.github.com/).

 ### Running locally